Certification Governance Council (CGC)

 - Uses standard agenda, note-taking and reporting templates

-- Written reports to the PMI Board of Directors Executive Committee to review at their July and December meetings.
-Subsequently, Executive Committee will distribute to the Board via an e-Receipt Calendar in January and October
+- Written reports to the PMI Board of Directors Governance Committee to review at their July and December meetings.
+Subsequently, Governance Committee will distribute to the Board via an e-Receipt Calendar in January and October

 Resources and Budget: